IMMUNE SYSTEM RESPONSE TO DOUBLE HELIX WATER

 In the very first study, done by an outside laboratory, overseen by one of the world’s leading experts on immunology, Double Helix Water produced a significant response on a section of the Immune System that deals with regulating or modulating the proper function of the immune system.

-Higher doses produced faster results, and may be required in severe cases to produce adequate response.
+Higher doses produced faster results, thus higher doses may be required in severe cases to affect adequate response.

-Optimum timing for dosages varies, though the earliest drop off observed in tests so far are after 8 hours intervals.
+Optimum timing for dosages vary, though the earliest drop off observed in tests so far is at 8 hour intervals.
+Drop off refers to the earliest point in time that the observed effects of stable water clusters began wearing off.

 Bonavida, B. H., & Gan, X. H. (1998).
 Induction And Regulation Of Human Peripheral BLOODTH1-TH2 Derived Cytokines By Iewater Preparations and Synergy With Mitogens (Proceedings of the First International Symposium, Vol. Physical, Chemical and Biological Properties of Stable Water (IE™) Cluster).
 Los Angeles, CA: World Scientific Publishing Company. doi: https://www.worldscientific.com/worldscibooks/10.1142/3827